What's a limit order?

 How limit orders work

 Limit orders work by setting a specific price limit for a specific transaction.
-When a trader places a buy limit order, they set the price below the current market price.
-Alternatively, when a trader places a sell limit order, it is set at a price above the current market price.
+When you place a buy limit order, you set the price below the current market price.
+Alternatively, when you place a sell limit order, it is set at a price above the current market price.

-When the market price reaches the specified limit price, the broker will execute the trade at the limit price or better.
-If the limit order is not executed, the order will remain open until the limit price is reached or the trader cancels the order.
+When the market price reaches the specified limit price, your broker will execute the trade at the limit price or better.
+If the limit order is not executed, the order will remain open until the limit price is reached or you cancel the order.

-The ability to control their entry price, allows traders to maximize their profits or reduce their losses.
-In addition, limit orders give traders more control and flexibility over their trades, making it a useful tool for those looking to make the most out of their investments.
+The ability to control your entry price allows you to maximize their growth or reduce your losses.
+In addition, limit orders give you more control and flexibility over your trades, making it a useful tool for those looking to make the most out of their positions.

 Types of limit orders